giantswarm/docs/src/content/basics/app-platform/index.md

 ![A diagram showing an overview of various components and concepts that make up the Giant Swarm App Platform](app-platform-overview.png)

-### What kind of App Catalogs are there?
+### What kind of App Catalogs are there

-By default you will have the Giant Swarm Catalog and the Giant Swarm Playgrond installed on your Control Planes.
+By default you will have the Giant Swarm Catalog and the Giant Swarm Playground installed on your Control Planes.

 ### The Giant Swarm Catalog